 Item Type of vessel Design and construction standards 4 (a) Human powered vessel including canoe and kayak (other than a vessel mentioned in items 1, 2 or 3 of this table) that has no propulsion motor fitted; or (b) Canoe or kayak that has an electric propulsion motor fitted that is 24 volts or less.
-The vessel must either: (1) have: (a) the capacity to enable quick exit of persons in event of capsizing or swamping; and (b) adequate hand holds for persons in the water; and (c) at least 1 attached tethering device for the paddle(s) if used ≥200 m from land; and (d) support the maximum number of persons to be carried on board - the weight to be attributed to each person is: (i) 80 kg for normal operations; and (ii) 25 kg if capsized or swamped; or (2) Or meet the standard mentioned in item 5 of this table.
-Where propelled by a propulsion unit, the unit must be installed, serviced and maintained in accordance with the manufacturer's instructions.
-5 Canoe and kayak that: (a) is described in item 4 of this table; or (b) that has a propulsion motor fitted that has ≤3.5 kW propulsion power The vessel meets ABYC H-29.
+(1) have: (a) the capacity to enable quick exit of persons in event of capsizing or swamping; and (b) adequate hand holds for persons in the water; and (c) at least 1 attached tethering device for the paddle(s) if used ≥200 m from land; and (d) support the maximum number of persons to be carried on board - the weight to be attributed to each person is: (i) 80 kg for normal operations; and 5 Canoe and kayak that: (a) is described in item 4 of this table; or (b) that has a propulsion motor fitted that has ≤3.5 kW propulsion power The vessel meets ABYC H-29.
 6 Sailing vessel <7.5 m long that: (a) has no auxiliary engine; or (b) has an auxiliary engine of ≤3.5 kW propulsion power The vessel must: (a) be self-draining; and (b) be capable of: (i) self-righting; or (ii) being righted from a capsize or inversion by the number of persons on board, while they are in the water; and (c) have adequate hand holds for all persons in the water; and

-Item Type of vessel Design and construction standards (d) support the maximum number of persons to be carried on board - the weight to be attributed to each person is: (i) 80 kg for normal operations; and (ii) 25 kg if capsized or swamped.
+Item Type of vessel Design and construction standards (d) support the maximum number of persons to be carried on board - the weight to be attributed to each person is:(i) 80 kg for normal operations; and (ii) 25 kg if capsized or swamped.
 7 Personal watercraft including those operating with an aerial freestyle device The personal water craft must meet: (a) ISO 13590; or (b) each of the following standards: (i) J1973; and (ii) J2034; and (iii) J2046; and (iv) J2120; and (v) J2566; and (vi) J2608.
-8 Tender <12m long (with or without mechanical propulsion), other than personal watercraft The tender must comply with: (a) clause 2.2 (maximum powering), if it has mechanical propulsion; and (b) clause 2.3 (maximum load capacity); and (c) clause 2.4 (fuel systems), if it has mechanical propulsion; and (d) either: (i) clause 2.5 (standards for flotation), option 1; or (ii) the requirements mentioned in clause 2.5 (standards for flotation) for a collared vessel, RIB or inflatable.
+8 Tender <12m long (with or without mechanical propulsion), other than personal watercraft (vi) J2608.
+The tender must comply with: (a) clause 2.2 (maximum powering), if it has mechanical propulsion; and (b) clause 2.3 (maximum load capacity); and (c) clause 2.4 (fuel systems), if it has mechanical propulsion; and (d) either: (i) clause 2.5 (standards for flotation), option 1; or (ii) the requirements mentioned in clause 2.5 (standards for flotation) for a collared vessel, RIB or inflatable.
 Note The standard used for maximum load capacity and flotation must be consistent.
-If a standard from one standard-setting organisation is used for determining compliance for maximum load capacity, a standard from another standard-setting organisation cannot be used for determining compliance for flotation.
-9 Vessel <12m long with mechanical propulsion (other than a vessel mentioned in items 4 to 8 of this table) The vessel must comply with: (a) clause 2.2 (maximum powering); and (b) clause 2.3 (maximum load capacity); and (c) clause 2.4 (fuel systems); and (d) clause 2.5 (standards for flotation).
+If a standard from one standard-setting organisation is used for determining compliance for maximum load capacity, a standard from another standard-setting organisation cannot be used for 9 Vessel <12m long with mechanical propulsion (other than a vessel mentioned in items 4 to 8 of this table) determining compliance for flotation.
+The vessel must comply with: (a) clause 2.2 (maximum powering); and (b) clause 2.3 (maximum load capacity); and (c) clause 2.4 (fuel systems); and (d) clause 2.5 (standards for flotation).
 Note The standard used for maximum load capacity and flotation must be consistent.
 If a standard from one standard-setting organisation is used for determining compliance for maximum load capacity, a standard from another standard-setting organisation cannot be used for determining compliance for flotation.